vjekoart/retrovizor/revizor/Readme.md

 * Maybe remove `buildType` property and stick to `native-library-bundle`?
 * What to do with `deploy` and `start` actions in `revizor/index.js`?
 * Prioritise for Filthy Fingers (focus on performance)
+    * Die loudly if expected files are not present, e.g. `src/index.{js|css}`
+        * Document somewhere which files are expected
     * Add timestamps to (some) console outputs
     * Extract `revizor` to separate repository
     * Precompose some web components during the build: for marked, logicless components, create full HTML/CSS on the server-side so TTI is as small as possible (like navigation and title components)